joaovictorgarcia10/NasaPicturesApp/README.md

 ### /pictures

-Here you'll find the application main functionality, wich is deal with the pictures.
+Here you'll find the application main functionality, wich deals with the pictures.
 It was built following the Clean Architecture standard:

 - UI
 - Presentation